 One significant advantage of refinancing student loans is the potential savings in the long run.
 By securing a lower interest rate through consolidation, you could save a substantial amount over the life of your loan.

-When considering student loan refinancing, weighing these benefits against potential drawbacks, such as losing federal loan benefits like income-driven repayment plans or forgiveness options, is crucial.
+When considering student loan refinancing, it is crucial to weigh the benefits against potential drawbacks, such as losing federal loan benefits like income-driven repayment plans or forgiveness options.
 Be mindful of any fees associated with refinancing and ensure you meet eligibility requirements before proceeding.

 Strategies for Refinancing with Bad Credit